 Women’s Race labels

-- W1.1 and W2.1 are women’s one day and women’s stage races where the field is made up of women’s teams, national teams as well as regional or club teams
+- 1.1W and 2.1W are women’s one day and women’s stage races where the field is made up of women’s teams, national teams as well as regional or club teams

-- “Why are the races listed as all day events?” – It’s impossible to know today whether a race is slated to finish at, say, 4pm or 5.15pm so there’s no point guessing the precise slot, it’s easier to list them as all day events
+- “Why are the races listed as all day events?” – It’s impossible today to know today the starting time and whether a race is slated to finish at, say, 4pm or 5.15pm so there’s no point guessing the precise slot, it’s easier to list them as all day events

-- “I only want the World Tour races“, “I don’t want the women’s races” etc: some readers email in special requests it’s hard to accommodate every view and offer 12 versions with and without different races so it’s this or nothing rather than creating and maintaining several calendars a year
+- “I only want the World Tour races“, “I don’t want the women’s races” etc: some readers email in special requests it’s hard to accommodate every view and offer 12 versions with and without different races, let alone maintain them all with the additions, deletions and amendments that will inevitable happen so it’s all or nothing

-- “I’ve subscribed to your 2016 calendar, can’t you just add next year’s races to save me from subscribing again?”
+- “I subscribed to your 2018 calendar, can’t you just add next year’s races to save me from subscribing again?”
 This is possible but it means you’d end up with a diary with hundreds of dormant entries from the past.
-It’s lighter and faster to do it year by year and subscribing anew should take 10 seconds
+It’s lighter on data and faster to do it year-by-year.
+Deleting last year’s subscription and subscribing anew should take you as much time as it took to read this bullet point

 - “The date for such-and-such race is wrong“.
 The UCI calendar is provisional plus it’s possible something gets mangled during the data entry process.
 If you spot a change or a typo please email in and it can be fixed for everyone